os-lecture/2023S-os-lectures/lec5/p1-memintro.md

    - Segmentation
    - Paging
    - Virtual memory/storage
-- **The memory management of OS is highly dependent on the hardware**
+- **The memory management of OS highly depends on the hardware**
    - Tightly coupled with computer's storage architecture
-   - MMU (Memory Management Unit): hardware that handles storage access requests from the CPU
+   - MMU (Memory Management Unit): the hardware that handles storage access requests of the CPU

 ---
 **Outline**

 1. Storage Hierarchy of Computers
-### 2. Addresses and Address Space
+### 2. Address and Address Space
 3. The Function of Virtual Memory

 ---